Understanding the Skin

 - Protection of UV exposure (SPF)

-SENSITIVE SKIN and ROSACEA
+SENSITIVE SKIN, gluten allergies and ROSACEA

 Sensitive skin is fairly common and is a condition that is difficult to define.
 Individuals who have sensitive skin define it as easily irritated, excessive dryness, persistent flushing and itchiness.
 Causes of sensitivity are rosacea, moisture loss, atopic dermatitis (Eczema) and psoriasis.
+Many of our products do not contain wheat or derived from wheat and can accomodate those with allergies to gluten.

 Rosacea is a common skin condition that is misunderstood but affects over 14 million Americans.
 Signs and symptoms are redness/flushing on the cheeks, nose, chin and forehead; vascular weakness, pimples and watery/irritated eyes.